sabine-hazimeh/Goal-Master/README.md

 > A web app designed to help users set and achieve their personal goals.
 The platform combines goal setting, personalized planning, emotional tracking, and consultant interactions to offer a holistic approach to personal development.
 >
 > GoalMaster empowers users to take control of their personal growth by integrating goal setting with emotional well-being.
-Through a combination of personalized plans, expert consultant interactions, and advanced emotional tracking, users receive tailored guidance and insights.

 ### User Stories

-- As a user, I want to specify my goals, such as learning new skills, or financial management and the app should generate a customized plan to achieve these goals.
+- As a user, I want to specify my goals, such as learning new skills, or financial management and the app should help me in achieving it.
 - As a user, I want to connect with consultants for personalized advice and guidance.
 - As a user, I want to express my emotions using facial expression recognition technology, so that my emotions are recorded.